Click here for 95% specs.

 - The UHP pump shall be capable of delivering a minimum of 16 gpm while operating at 36,000 psi.

 - The paint removal vehicle shall have a multi-jet spray head, which is capable of rotating at 2,000 rpm.
-The spray head shall be 12-24 inches wide and contain 16 to 28 nozzles.
+The spray head shall be 24 inches wide and contain a minimum of 28 nozzles.

-- The equipment shall be capable of removing a minimum of 1,000 square feet or linear feet per hour.
+- The vehicle shall be capable of removing a minimum of 1,000 square feet per hour.

 - The vehicle shall be capable of carrying sufficient water to operate continuously for a minimum of four hours.